giantswarm/cluster-vsphere/README.md

 ## Tagging VMs

-It is possivle to apply vSphere tags to the virtual machines deployed by this chart.
+It is possible to apply vSphere tags to the virtual machines deployed by this chart.

 * First find the ID of the tags to apply.